 Individuals with master’s degrees who want more training in education can find that experience through a Ph.D. or Ed.D.
 Each student will make that choice based on professional status, aspirations and topics of greatest interest.
 When it’s time to apply to a program, applicants can increase chances of career success by finding a top-rated, relevant program, such as the Bradley University online Ed.D.

-Taught by experts with up-to-date knowledge of administration from PK-12 institutions to universities, this program can offer necessary expertise for academic professionals with leadership aspirations.
-Applicants pick a track within the program to focus on school district superintendency or leadership at the college and university level.
+Taught by experts with up-to-date knowledge of administration, this program can offer necessary expertise for academic professionals with leadership aspirations.
+Applicants can focus on leadership at the community college and university level.
 By completing a comprehensive, practical doctoral research requirement, these students gain insights into the way the academic world functions and prepare for career advancement.

 Learn more about this program and apply today.